Overview of Project-Based Learning

 Project-Based Learning Institute

 Teams of four or more Virginia Tech faculty are invited to apply for a three-day PBL Institute offered by The Center for Excellence in Teaching and Learning featuring speakers and mentors from Worcester Polytechnic Institute's (WPI) Center for Project-Based Learning.
 This immersive institute will feature plenary sessions, workshops, and coaching designed to help each team develop an action plan for advancing PBL in their courses and programs.
 The institute draws on WPI’s 50 years of experience integrating project-based learning across the curriculum.
 Teams will leave the Institute with an enhanced understanding of project-based learning and a tailored plan to advance their work.
 Each team will deliver a concise presentation of its action plan to gather feedback and advice.
-Information and applications for the next PBL Institute will be available during Fall 2021.

 Resources Supporting Project-Based Learning